ankardutta/Copy-my-Email_Signature/README.md

 This email signature template provides a professional way to:
 - Display your contact information
-- Showcase your professional role and organization
 - Include your social media links
 - Add a professional photo
-- Maintain consistent branding across all email communications

 ## Why Use an Email Signature?